 Theft or larceny is a serious crime that can lead to life altering penalties.
 It’s important you have legal counsel you can trust to fight off these allegations.
 For an experienced and skilled lawyer we suggest you contact Law Office of Michael J. Price today for a consultation about your alleged theft crime.
 Michael J. Price is an experienced criminal defense lawyer in Georgetown who will make every effort to help you avoid serious penalties of your charges.

 Call Michael J. Price at (512) 354-1880 for a consultation about your theft charges.
 He will discuss your charges in further detail and chart out a defense plan for your case.
-Law Office of Price & Wiggins, P.C. accepts clients throughout the greater Williamson County and Bell County area in Texas.
+Law Office of Michael J. Price, P.C. accepts clients throughout the greater Williamson County and Bell County area in Texas.

 This article was last updated on November 21, 2019.